Ryanair to pay portion of Peter Bellew’s legal costs, court rules

 Ryanair had argued that Mr Bellew had been unsuccessful in aspects of his defence and should therefore either have to contribute to Ryanair’s costs, or at least that both sides should pay their own costs.

-In his judgement on the issue of costs Mr Justice Allen said this was a case that was fought “tooth and nail by both sides,” which he added “both sides now agree took much longer than it might have.”
+In his judgment on the issue of costs, Mr Justice Allen said this was a case that was fought “tooth and nail by both sides”, which he added “both sides now agree took much longer than it might have”.

 Issues